temenostech/temenos-platform-documentation/docfx_project/home/techguides/access-t24-ud-directories.md

   ![access ud directories schema](./images/env_tajfruntimeproperties.png)

 <br>
-- If for example, you need to create a folder into the default location (/temenossftp/*yourorgid/your
-- id/yourenvid*/default) named "demo" then, in the T24 area the appropriate path will be **/opt/rh/eap7/root/usr/share/wildfly/default/demo**.
+- If for example, you need to create a folder into the default location (/temenossftp/*yourorgid/yourenvid*/default) named "demo" then, in the T24 area the appropriate path will be **/opt/rh/eap7/root/usr/share/wildfly/default/demo**.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*<span style="color:#010466;font-size:14pt;">Point to the T24_HOME path:</span>*
+## Point to the T24_HOME path ##

-Into the newly added folder (on default location), make sure you create a configuration file in which you set also the path to your folder.
+Into the newly added folder (on the default location), make sure you create a configuration file in which you set also the path to your folder.

-If for example you want to see a specific log for your application, you will be able to see this log into the **log_t24** folder (see below more details).
-In order to do so, make sure you add a log4j.properties file into the same folder (the newly created) where you specify the path for the logs of your app.
+If you want to see a specific log for your application, go to the  **log_t24** folder (see below more details).
+Make sure you add a log4j.properties file into the same folder (the newly created) where you specify the path for the logs of your app.

 EXAMPLE: